techfundoffice/ghl-marketplace-app-template/replit.md

 - @vue/cli-service - Vue CLI tooling

 ## Recent Changes
+- October 9, 2025: Added Dashboard page and global navigation
+  - Created Dashboard.vue as main landing page with stats, activity feed, and quick actions
+  - Built Sidebar.vue component with GHL-style navigation (17 menu items)
+  - Updated App.vue to use sidebar + main content layout
+  - Switched to HTML5 history mode routing (from hash mode) for cleaner URLs
+  - Settings page now has nested routing with 25 subsections
+  - Express server configured with catch-all route for SPA support

 - October 2, 2025: Initial setup for Replit environment
   - Updated port configuration to 5000 with 0.0.0.0 binding
   - Configured Vue dev server to allow all hosts for Replit proxy